-Please let course instructor know if you plan on withdrawing from the course.
+Please let the course instructor know if you plan on withdrawing from the course.
 Note that withdrawing before the VW date does not necessarily result in a fee refund.

-Topics to be covered (tentative)
+Topics to be covered (tentative: some topics may not be covered)

-- 1. Introduction to Java/BlueJ
+- Introduction to Java/BlueJ

 - 2. Basics

 - datatypes

 - variables

 - expressions

-- Control structures
+- 3. Control structures

 - 4. Intro to Methods

 - 5. Java class libraries

 - Scanner

 - Random

 - Math

 - Character, Integer

 - 6. ArrayLists

 - 7. Classes

 - fields & methods

 - associations

 - 8. Graphical User Interfaces (time permitting)